Levitik/postgresqlRepl/README.md

 # Logical data replication with PostgreSQL

-## Configure publisher and subscriber nodes
+## Configure publisher and subscriber nodes using cloudshell

 ### Create a private network
 ```